shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 If the infused spell requires concentration, activating it a second time ends the spell effect of its previous activations.
 It uses the “concentration” of the item, and not the concentration of the user.

-The holder of the infused item may use a free action to dispel any spells cast by the infused item.
-You may dispel a spell cast from one of your infused items as if you had cast the spell.
+The holder of the infused item may use an action to dispel any spells cast by the infused item.
+You may also dispel a spell cast from one of your infused items as if you had cast the spell.

+You learn the following Bond Affinity option:

+-   Infusable: 10 Spell Points.
+Lower the DC to infuse this spell by 2 times your max safe casting level.

+If an Infusable spell is not infused into an item, the spell fails.

 ### Instant Refill

 At level 3, you can quickly recharge an infused item.
-Once during your turn, you may choose an infused item within your Cast Range and spend spell points equal to the infused spell’s level to refill 1 charge.
+Once during your turn, you may choose an infused item within your Cast Range and spend spell points equal to 5 times the infused spell’s level to refill 1 charge.

 ### Item Upgrading

 At level 5, you can upgrade infused items you’ve previously infused.
 While holding the infused item, you can spend 1 hour and a number of spell points equal to the infused spell’s level to upgrade or downgrade the infused spell’s Cast Range, Tether Range, and Spell Duration to be equal to or less than yours.
 You can also upgrade or downgrade its number of charges.
-When you do this, you may choose to replace the spell’s Bond Affinity option with another Bond Affinity option that you know.
+You may also choose to replace the spell’s Bond Affinity option with another Bond Affinity option that you know.

 ### Item Location